-April may be national Alcohol Awareness Month, but at UC Irvine Medical Center, Orange County’s busiest trauma center, every day is an opportunity to educate people about the risks of problem drinking.
+April is national Alcohol Awareness Month, but at UCI Medical Center, Orange County’s busiest trauma center, every day is an opportunity to educate people about the risks of problem drinking.

-That’s why they offer trauma patients a quiz called CASI, or Computerized Alcohol Screening and Intervention.
+That’s why the medical center offers trauma patients a quiz called CASI, or Computerized Alcohol Screening and Intervention.
 The test helps patients rate their alcohol consumption and learn whether drinking is beginning to affect their well-being.

 By offering the interactive quiz, UCI Health is trying to forestall potentially tragic visits to the ER.